rust-corpus/qrates/FUTURE_WORK.md

 * Pretend the entire row is the key, and the value is just `()`.
 When exposing the `Relation` interface, don't include the `()`s in the output.
 * Make the (autoinc) index of the row explicit, use that as a key, but then project it away when exposing the `Relation` interface.

+In a ~1600 crate database, getting rid of this duplicate data would save 11GB of 58GB, or 19%.

 ## Rust Jupyter Kernel

 Currently, there are two places to define a query and there is no clear separation of concerns: The `manager/src/queries` Rust module, and the Jupyter notebooks.